 Each year, Penn State Altoona's Office of Development and Alumni Relations sponsors a dinner for philanthropists who have created awards and scholarships and the students who benefit from them.
 All students express their gratitude through correspondence with the benefactors, but the dinner provides the first opportunity for many of them to interact on a personal level.
-The formal program includes remarks by Chancellor Bechtel-Wherry, scholarship recipients, and benefactors.
+The formal program includes remarks by Chancellor and Dean Lori J. Bechtel-Wherry, scholarship recipients, and benefactors.
 This very special event is informative, inspiring, and moving.

 For many students during these challenging economic times, the financial support offered by scholarships represents the difference between remaining enrolled and suspending pursuit of a college education.